Vinca: Distribution and habitat

 The genus is native to Europe, northwest Africa and southwest Asia.

 Ecology

 Vinca major and Vinca minor may be invasive in some regions where they are introduced species because the rapid spreading chokes out native plant species and alters habitats.
 Areas affected include parts of Australia, New Zealand, Canada, and the United States, especially coastal California.

 Cultivation

-Vinca major and V. minor are extensively cultivated as a flowering evergreen ornamental plant.
-Because the plants are low and spread quickly, they are often used as groundcover in garden landscapes and container gardens.
+Vinca major and V. minor are extensively cultivated as flowering evergreen ornamental plants.
+Because the plants are low and spread quickly, they are often used as ground cover in garden landscapes and container gardens.
 They are also traditionally used in older cemeteries as an evergreen maintenance-free ground cover.
-Many cultivars are available, with different plant, leaf, and flower colors, sizes, and habits.
+Many cultivars are available, with different plant, leaf, and flower colours, sizes, and habits.